DriftwoodPalace/Hodl-Guide/hodl-guide_64_eps-mac.md

 ## Change the config-file

-Open the folder electrum-personal-server-eps-v0.2.0 and make a copy of the file `config.cfg_sample` and rename the copy to `config.cfg`.
+Open the folder electrum-personal-server-eps-v0.2.0 and make a copy of the file `config.ini_sample` and rename the copy to `config.ini`.

-*Note:* Make sure that you can change the file extension from `.cfg_sample` to `.cfg`
+*Note:* Make sure that you can change the file extension from `.ini_sample` to `.ini`

-Open `config.cfg` with a text editor.
+Open `config.ini` with a text editor.
 If you are updating to a new version, simply copy the necessary information from an old config.ini-file to the new one (there's been some changes to the file, so only copy what's necessary).

 #### For multi-sig wallets

 To import a multi-sig wallet, open the wallet in Electrum.
 Go to `Wallet>Information` and copy the Master Public Key of cosigner 1.

-In the config.cfg-file, create a new line and give the wallet a name.
+In the config.ini-file, create a new line and give the wallet a name.
 If you are using a 2 of 3 multi-sig, type `2` (required-signatures) after the name.
 Then paste cosigner 1s key.
 Go back to Electrum, copy the key for cosigner 2 and paste after cosigner 1s key (on the same row) and go back to Electrum and copy and paste the key for cosigner 3.
 Your row should look like this (but with your 3 keys):

 ```
 my_multisig_wallet = 2 Zpub661MyMwA...
 Zpub6AMQ6ZPNa6...
 Zpub6A2po6ffdf...